eugene-eeo/monocypher-py/docs/hashing.rst

 .. function:: monocypher.hash.hmac_sha512(msg, key)

-   Computes the HMAC-SHA512 MAC of the given `msg`.
+   Computes the HMAC-SHA512 MAC of the given `msg` (a bytes-like object).
    In most cases the MAC can be safely truncated down to 16 bytes (but we leave that choice up to the user).

    :param key: The key (:py:class:`~bytes`).
 32 is a good default.
 Keys longer
                than 128 bytes will be reduced to 64 bytes by hashing it with